18F/18f.gsa.gov/_posts/2016-05-31-taking-an-agile-approach-to-content.md

 working without a clear product vision or set of milestones.
 Here are a few ways to get started:

 -   **Start with the most important tasks.** Don’t try to audit the entire website in one go or write your style guide in one sitting.
-Pick the most important sections sections or tasks first, see what you learn, and go from there.
+Pick the most important sections or tasks first, see what you learn, and go from there.
 -   **Get feedback early and often.** Once you have a rough draft together, share it with a few of your peers or users, and polish it afterwards.
 Agile has a faster feedback cycle than traditional publishing models — and that’s great for your content, because the more you talk about it, the more conversational it will be.
 -   **Be okay with leaving some things unfinished.** This can be really hard for content folks, because we’re detail-oriented and love making things consistent.
 Part of working in an agile way is staying flexible and responding to shifting demands.
 If you need help with something, but it’s not a priority right now, add it to the backlog and bring it up when the time is right.